 Histopathology findings of coccidiosis in the gut of a dead calf confirms the clinical diagnosis.

-Strict attention to disinfection of buildings between batches of calves and clean feeding areas mean that coccidiosis is uncommon in modern dairy units.
+Strict attention to disinfection of buildings between batches of calves and clean feeding areas mean that coccidiosis is uncommon in modern clean dairy units.

 Decoquinate can be used in-feed for prevention of coccidiosis in diary calves.